 10 to 12 years 1,400 mg for boys/ 1,200 mg for girls

 13 to 15 years 1,500 mg for boys/ 1,200 mg for girls”

 The most common side effects from fish oil are diarrhea and hyperactivity.
 If your child experiences diarrhea, it simply means you have given them too much for their body to process.
 Give them a smaller dose.
-According to Kelly Dorfman in her book Cure Your Child with Food: The Hidden Connection Between Nutrition and Childhood Ailments, if your child becomes hyper on the fish oil, it means their body is unable to process the fish oil at all.
-In this case, buy some taurine and give your child 500 mg a day, and you should see the hyperactivity decrease as their body is now able to process the omegas with the help of the taurine.
+According to Kelly Dorfman in her book Cure Your Child with Food, if your child becomes hyper on the fish oil, it means their body is unable to process the fish oil at all.
+In this case, your child would benefit from 500 mg of taurine a day, and you should see the hyperactivity decrease as their body is now able to process the omegas with the help of the taurine.

 Hippocrates said about 2,000 years ago “All disease begins in the gut.”
 Though this is not entirely true, he was definitely onto something.

 The entire gut is lined with bacteria and yeast which helps to digest food and build up the immune system.
 There is a delicate balance of good and bad bacteria, and antibiotics and high doses of sugar can kill off the good bacteria and help the bad bacteria take over the stomach and intestinal lining.
 This will lead to digestive issues such as constipation, diarrhea, bloating, reflux, and in some cases the development of food allergies.
 It can lead to a weakened immune system, in which case your child will get frequent colds and other illnesses.
 It can also lead to the creation of holes in the intestinal lining, called “leaky gut” in which food particles and other waste material leak into the body and lead to neurological issues, such as anxiety and brain fog, or leak out of the skin, causing eczema or other rashes or acne, or affect the respiratory system, causing asthma or frequent coughs and croup.